-- Fast Contains files that reference the latest two versions of the release images for each OpenShift Container Platform version that is supported - Releases Contains files that reference all of the release images for each OpenShift Container Platform version that is supported.
-Note: These releases have not all been tested and determined to be stable. - Stable Contains files that reference the latest two stable versions of the release images for each OpenShift Container Platform version that is supported.
-The release images in this folder are tested and verified.
+- Fast Contains files that reference the latest versions of the release images for each OpenShift Container Platform version that is supported.
+The release images in this folder are tested, verified and supported. - Releases Contains files that reference all of the release images for each OpenShift Container Platform version (stable, fast, and candidate channels) Note: These releases have not all been tested and determined to be stable. - Stable Contains files that reference the latest two stable versions of the release images for each OpenShift Container Platform version that is supported.
+The release images in this folder are tested, verified and supported.